Qayqayt Children’s Centre

 Hours of Operation

-*The centre is closed all statutory holidays, including Boxing Day and Easter Monday, and the week between Christmas and New Years.
+*The centre is closed all statutory holidays, including Boxing Day and Easter Monday, and between December 23 and New Year.